shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

     temprunner_orders ON tempcustomer_orders.order_id = temprunner_orders.order_id
 GROUP BY customer_id;
 ````
-- *Looks like customer 105 is located the farthest from Danny's house or Pizza Runne HQ*
 ##### 5. What was the difference between the longest and shorted delivery times for all orders ?
 <img width="243" alt="image" src="https://user-images.githubusercontent.com/54994083/179548760-b588f4f9-36c2-41b2-8bde-cb7d41e03e81.png">

+- *There is a 30 minute difference between the highest and lowest delivery times.*
 ##### Process
 ````sql
 SELECT